breyerjs/Automatic_Author_Identification/README.md

 PROGRAM FLOW:

 	1. User Enters Information:
-		In order to run this program, the user must enter a filepath.
-In the filepath, there must be one subdirector per known author.
+		In order to run this program, the user must enter a corpus filepath.
+In the filepath, there must be one subdirectory per known author.
 Each subdirectory must contain some number of novels by that author.
 There must also be a subdirectory named "Test", which will house the novels to be evaluated.
 These need not all be written by the same author, but they should each be written by one of the known authors.